rickgladwin/thrive_challenge/README.md

 This type of unit test is generated as a natural part of writing and checking the code at development time, and serves as a useful tool when refactoring or debugging later if left in place, or can be deleted before deployment to production.

+### Things I would change
+* The `Company` class has methods that are coupled to the file format of the data (using `File` and `json` directly).
+This works fine for static code, but abstracting the data retrieval and/or adding a facade or wrapper around the data read functionality would make the code more reusable, more modular, and easier to refactor.